AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

   The rules are meant to avoid ambiguities when compiling.
-For instance, aggregate project Agg groups the projects A and B, that both depend on C. Here is an extra for all of these projects:
+For instance, aggregate project Agg groups the projects A and B, that both depend on C. Here is an example for all of these projects:

   .. code-block:: gpr